Aggie Yell Leaders: Personnel

 The Aggie Yell Leaders are composed of three seniors and two juniors, with one senior designated as "Head Yell Leader."
 They are elected annually, making A&M one of the few schools that still elects spirit leaders.
 Sometimes, more than twice as many students vote for yell leader candidates than vote in the Student Body President elections.
 Traditionally, the Yell Leaders are members of the Texas A&M University Corps of Cadets in keeping with A&M's military history, though "non-reg" students have occasionally earned election.
-The first "non-reg" elected as Yell Leader was John David Garner, class of 1961.
+The first "non-reg" elected as Yell Leader was Garry Mauro, class of 1970.
 Although women have campaigned for Yell Leader at the main Texas A&M campus in College Station, none have ever been elected.
-In 2005, however, a female was elected as Junior Yell Leader at Texas A&M University at Galveston, which is an extension school of the main campus in College Station.
+In 2005, however, Amanda Filkins '07 was elected as Junior Yell Leader at Texas A&M University at Galveston, which is the marine and maritime branch campus of Texas A&M University.

 NCAA rules prevent the Yell Leaders from participating in athletic practices, but the Head Yell Leader can usually be found during two-a-days, running and lifting alongside the football team.
 The Yell Leaders, along with junior and senior cadets of the Fightin' Texas Aggie Band, and Seniors of the Fightin' Texas Aggie Singing Cadets are the only students on campus who receive a varsity letter without playing a sport.

-The Yell Leaders attend all home and away football games, all home basketball games, some away basketball games, and selected home and away games for other sporting events.
-The 2019-2020 yell leaders are Head Yell Leader Karsten Lowe '20, Senior Yell Leaders Reid Williams '20 and Kenny Cantrell '20 and Junior Yell Leaders Keller Cox '21 and Jacob Huffman '21.
+The Yell Leaders attend all home and away football games, all home men's and women's basketball games, post-season basketball games, all home soccer games, all home volleyball games, and selected home and away games for other sporting events.
+The 2024-2025 yell leaders are Head Yell Leader Jake Carter '25, Senior Yell Leaders Grayson Poage '25 and Josiah Brantley '25 and Junior Yell Leaders Kyler Fife '26 and Luke Widener '26.